highcharts/highcharts/docs/chart-design-and-style/custom-themes-in-styled-mode.md

 In the `highcharts.css` file, there are declared variables which define the most important and popular components of the charts.
 Use them to easily style the chart in the customs theme.
 As a result, there is no need to overwrite all CSS classes.

+In addition to the data colors, Highcharts uses two ranges of colors called the neutral and the highlight colors.
+These range from a full contrast color with a weight of 100, to low-contrast variations with lower weight.
+You can use the [Palette Helper](https://www.highcharts.com/samples/highcharts/css/palette-helper) tool to generate these variations.

 Featured themes
 ---------------